Trump orders strikes on Iran-backed Houthi rebels in Yemen and issues new warning

-WEST PALM BEACH, Fla. — (AP) — President Donald Trump said he ordered a series of airstrikes on Yemen's capital, Sanaa, on Saturday, promising to use "overwhelming lethal force" until Iranian-backed Houthi rebels cease their attacks on shipping along a vital maritime corridor.
-The Houthis said nine civilians were killed.
+WEST PALM BEACH, Fla.
+(AP) — President Donald Trump said he ordered a series of airstrikes on Yemen’s capital, Sanaa, on Saturday, promising to use “overwhelming lethal force” until Iranian-backed Houthi rebels cease their attacks on shipping along a vital maritime corridor.

 “Our brave Warfighters are right now carrying out aerial attacks on the terrorists’ bases, leaders, and missile defenses to protect American shipping, air, and naval assets, and to restore Navigational Freedom,” Trump said in a social media post.
 “No terrorist force will stop American commercial and naval vessels from freely sailing the Waterways of the World.”